pourdaavar/notebook/Database/SQL & Postgres/README.md

 - Must be unique and can not be null
 - Only 1 primary key per table
 - Primary keys are not mandatory but are highly advised!

+#### 2. Foreign keys
+- A foreign key is used to link two tables to each other.
+- A foreign key is a column where the value match the values of another tables primary key column
+- the table with the primary key is called reference, or parent, table and the table with foreign key is called the child table.
+- A table can contain multiple foreign keys